brendalaupg/transfer-app/README.md

 -   Features has been scoped down to only transfering payment out of the current account
 -   Currency is all in RM
+-   Transfers are assumed to be all DuitNow phone numbers.
+There's no validation as to which phone numbers are registered, so we'll just assume any phone number will do.
 -   Clicking on 'Transfer Again' Button in Transfer Details will prefill the New Transfer Screen with the previous values (e.g. recipient, amount, note)
 -   Selecting a contact from contact list will navigate to the New Transfer Screen, and prefill the contact
 -   Each item in the contact list is unique by phone number.
 A contact that has multiple phone numbers will be listed as different items